randalld3/Yelp-Dataset-Project/README.md

 To run the application, the user should:
 1. Clone the repository to obtain all files.
 At minimum, you will need all .sql files, milestone3.py, and milestone3App.ui.
+2. Unzip insertReviews.zip.
-2. Create a database.
+3. Create a database.
 You will have to change the milestone3.py file to match the credentials for your database.
-3. Construct and populate the database using the .sql files.
+4. Construct and populate the database using the .sql files.
 In order, the following files should be run:
   a) dickinson_RELATIONS.sql
   b) zipData.sql
   c) insertBusiness.sql